 Shin-Kobe Station – Sannomiya – Kenchomae – Okurayama – Minatogawa-Koen – Kamisawa – Nagata – Shinnagata – Itayado – Myohoji – Myodani – Sogoundokoen – Gakuentoshi – Ikawadani – Seishin-Minami – Seishin-Chuo

-Beyond Shin-Kobe Station the Seishin-Yamate Line is extended by the private Hokushin Line as far as Tanigami Station where passengers can transfer to the Shintetsu Arima Line.
+Beyond Shin-Kobe Station the Seishin-Yamate Line is extended by the Hokushin Line as far as Tanigami Station where passengers can transfer to the Shintetsu Arima Line.
 Many trains on the Seishin-Yamate Line are through services to and from Tanigami Station.

 The key destinations on the Seishin-Yamate Line are listed below with example fares and journey times given from Shin-Kobe Station.